-Communities across the U.S. are working to convert abandoned railway beds to trails as part of the national “rails-to-trails” movement and establishing other bike-walk linear parks and greenways.
-Linear trails benefit individuals and their communities.
-Beyond recreation and immediate health benefits, they serve as important pedestrian and bike corridors where people access schools, jobs, food, transit, […]
+Communities across the state are working to convert abandoned railway beds to trails as part of the national “rails-to-trails” movement and establishing other bike-walk linear parks and greenways.
+Beyond recreation and immediate health benefits, linear trails serve as important pedestrian and bike corridors through which people access schools, jobs, food, transit, and community centers.
+They […]

 About Jill Saligoe-Simmel, Ph.D.